-If you are sensing that a project is becoming an archaeological disaster and you don't know what to do, use our service inquiry form to contact us for a free consultation.
+If you are sensing that a project is becoming an archaeological disaster and you don't know what to do, use our service inquiry form to contact us for a consultation.
 After reviewing the situation with you we will suggest potential next steps that you can take to avoid any archaeological disasters.
 If you want us to provide additional assistance, we will suggest actions we could make on your behalf, or assist you in finding another consultant.

 Heritage Resource Management Requirements–International Guide

 Heritage management systems vary around the world.
 Some countries have national centralized programs, while many smaller countries, especially in the non-western world, do not.
 In many countries, heritage professionals are government employees; in many other countries, heritage management has been privatized and consists of private sector heritage professionals with some governmental oversight or coordination.

 For many of the smaller and less industrialized countries, finding information about heritage protection requirements can be difficult, especially if one is not familiar with the local language(s).
 As indicated in our country-by-country list below, government agencies with heritage resource responsibilities may use any number of words in their titles, including “archaeological,” “monuments,” “heritage,” “cultural,” and “history.”
 In addition, heritage resources responsibilities may be embedded within larger organization, for example those with environmental protection responsibilities.
 Further, depending on the cultural and historical significance of the project location and associated resources, governmental involvement may come at the local level, regional level or national level.